On the powerful values of polynomials over number fields: Introduction and main results

-\begin{cor} Assume Vojta's conjecture \ref{vojta0}.
+As a consequence of the Theorem \ref{mainpol1}, following result shows that if we restrict our attention to the sequences $\Cc$, $\D$ and $\Ee$ in Theorem \eqref{mainpol1}, then we can get rid of the set $\Gb_{r,s}^{\B_n} $ for a large enough $n$. \begin{thm} Assume the part (ii) of Vojta's Conjecture \eqref{Vojta2}.
 Let $M$ denote the integer given by Theorem \ref{mainpol1}.
-If any of the sequences $\Cc, \D,$ and $\Ee$ is periodic with period $m\geq 1$, then there exists an integer $M_0>0$, depending on $r$, $s$, the number field $k$ and elements of $\B_M$ such that $\Gb_{r,s}^{\B_n} = \emptyset$ for $n> M_0$. \end{cor} Since all of the three types of the sequences are periodic with period $m=1$ for the sequence of positive integers, so \ref{mainpol1} and \ref{cor1} imply the theorem 2.1 and the corollary 2.2 in \cite{{hpas1}}, if one considers the monic polynomials.
+If any of sequences $\Cc, \D,$ and $\Ee$ is periodic with period $m\geq 1$, then there exists an integer $M_0>0$, depending on $r$, $s$, fundamental quantities of $k$ and elements of $\B_M$, such that $\Gb_{r,s}^{\B_n} = \emptyset$ for $n> M_0$. \end{thm}